Ssimoes48/Earthquakes-Leaflet/README.md

 ![outdoor](Images/outdoor.PNG)

-Below is the code to create these base map layers:
+Below is the code used to create these base map layers:

 ![basemap](Images/basemaps.PNG)

-There is a second map layer adds the Tectonic plate location to the map view.
+There is a second map layer that adds the Tectonic plate location to the map view.
 This is an interactive function and can be added or removed from view.

 ![tect plates](Images/tech_plates.PNG)